 - WHISK the cream of tartar, baking soda, and salt into the flour.

-- In a separate bowl, CREAM butter, granulated sugar, and brown sugar together with an electric mixer on high for 1 ½ minutes.
-Please note: The butter should be about 60° Fahrenheit.
-Warmer butter will cause the cookie to spread too much when baked and not give good results.
+- In a separate bowl, CREAM 340 grams (1 ½ cup) sugar and butter together with an electric mixer on high for 1 ½ to 3 minutes, or until the texture progresses from sandy to creamy.
+Please note: The butter should be about 65° Fahrenheit.
+Colder butter could prevent cookie from spreading enough as it cooks.
+Warmer butter will cause the cookie to spread too much when baking and may create a more crispy cookie.
 If the butter gets too warm, refrigerate for a few minutes before creaming it.

 - BLEND the pumpkin puree, egg yolk, and vanilla into the creamed sugar and mix on medium speed for 30 seconds.
 Please note: Take the egg straight from the refrigerator and separate the yolk from the whites before blending.
 The egg should be cold.
 Save the white for another recipe.

 - MIX the flour mixture into the wet ingredients.
 Use an electric mixer on low and mix until the flour is incorporated.
 Use a spatula to turn the dough from the bottom of the bowl to ensure all the flour is incorporated.

 - In a small, shallow bowl STIR the cinnamon, cloves, nutmeg, and ginger with 3 tablespoons sugar until well blended.

 - SCOOP the cookie dough with a 2 tablespoon muffin scoop.